1 oz South African Krugerrands

 If you are seeking a durable and well-known investment gold coin with unparalleled liquidity and which is available at a low premium over the prevailing spot price of gold, then the South African Krugerrand could be the investment you are looking for.
 Launched by the South African Mint in 1967, the Krugerrand rose to fame as the first coin to contain one ounce of gold.

-To this date, investors have bought some 48 million ounces of fine gold contained in over 60 million coins, establishing the Krugerrand as the most popular and actively traded gold coin in the 21st century.
 By taking possession of a Krugerrand gold coin, you gain an implicit guarantee of it being international accepted by bullion dealers, financial institutions and investors alike.

 Krugerrand gold coins are liquid.
 This stems from the fact that they are well recognised and traded globally by coin dealers, investors and banks.
 There is always a market for Krugerrand gold coins.